Project Overview

 Solution:

-We will trial 8 varieties of cold tolerant babyleaf brassicas, 2 arugulas, and 4 varieties of lettuce for salad mix by seeding each of these crops in our unheated high tunnels in 2.5’ x 10’ blocks on three different dates in September, October, and November 2023.
-For each planting date, all trial varieties will be planted into the same tunnel.
-We will choose trial varieties based on past experience, and input from other growers.
-We’ll also choose varieties that have varying colors, textures, and shapes to create an appealing salad mix for customers.
+We trialed 8 varieties of cold tolerant babyleaf brassicas, 1 arugula, and 3 varieties of lettuce for salad mix by seeding each of these crops in our unheated high tunnels in 2.5’ x 12’ blocks on two different dates -- November 7 and December 5, 2023.
+For each planting date, all trial varieties were planted into the same tunnel.
+We chose trial varieties based on past experience, and input from other growers.
+We also choose varieties that have varying colors, textures, and shapes to create an appealing salad mix for customers.
 We’ve found that planting single varieties of brassicas and lettuce rather than mixes, and mixing the varieties post-harvest, allows for better yields and control for winter growing.
 Different varieties bolt at different times and some get freeze damage or disease while others remain unaffected.
-Our goal here is to find 4-6 varieties for optimal winter salad mix yields.
+Our goal here was to find 4-6 varieties for optimal winter salad mix yields.

-We hope to get as many cuts as possible off of each planting, so crops will always be harvested above the growing tip for cut-and-come-again harvests.
-Crops will be harvested with the Farmer’s Friend Quick-Cut Greens Harvester (https://www.farmersfriend.com/quick-cut-greens-harvester).
-We will track the days to harvest for each crop, the number of harvests we’re able to get throughout the winter season, the marketable yield (mass) per harvest, and the overall total mass we harvested per crop over the winter.
-Every week, we will also record any noticeable differences in crop health by taking photos and notes, looking for differences in disease, pest pressure, and cold damage.
-We will also track the overall sales of lettuce to identify any trends in the market demand for varieties.
+We aimed to get as many cuts as possible off of each planting, so we harvested crops above the growing tip for cut-and-come-again harvests, until bolting, at which point we harvested parts of the plants that were still tender enough for salad mix.
+We harvested with the Farmer’s Friend Quick-Cut Greens Harvester (https://www.farmersfriend.com/quick-cut-greens-harvester) when crops were sufficiently high quality and uniform, and otherwise cut by hand with serrated knives.
+We tracked the days to harvest for each crop, the number of harvests we were able to get throughout the winter season, the marketable yield (mass) per harvest, and the overall total mass we harvested per crop over the winter.

 Objectives:

-1. Evaluate the relative yields of 8 babyleaf brassicas, 2 arugulas, and 4 lettuce varieties planted in high tunnels on 3 different planting dates for winter harvests.
+- Evaluate the relative yields of 8 babyleaf brassicas, 1 arugula, and 3 lettuce varieties planted in high tunnels on 2 different planting dates for winter harvests.

-3. Share findings through a field day, quarterly Community Growers Network trainings, our website and social media, and a conference presentation
+- Share findings through quarterly Community Growers Network trainings, our website and social media, and a conference presentation